strongloop/strongloop.com2/_posts/2018-03-28-loopback4-github-example-app-part1.md

 http://localhost:3000/openapi.json
 ```

-## What's next
+## What's Next

 In part 2, we will add more logic in `GHRepoController` to talk to GitHub APIs through `octokat.js`, a GitHub API client.

-## Code repository
+## Code Repository

 The code for this GitHub example application can be found [here](https://github.com/dhmlau/loopback4-github-app).
 The `part1` branch has everything accomplished in this article.
 ```
 git clone https://github.com/dhmlau/loopback4-github-app.git
 git checkout part1